Read More

 Concordia follows an American curriculum with an international focus.
 The curriculum is adaptable within limits to the academic needs of individual students.

-Mathematics, Science, English, Social Studies, Physical Education, World Language, STEM, RSB and the Fine Arts.
+- Middle School CurriculumNine subject areas are studied each year: Mathematics, Science, English, Social Studies, Physical Education, World Language, STEM, RSB and the Fine Arts.

-Our sports and extracurricular activities programs provide fertile ground for middle school students to experience competition, shine in performance, and rise to leadership opportunities.
+- Extracurricular ProgramOur sports and extracurricular activities programs provide fertile ground for middle school students to experience competition, shine in performance, and rise to leadership opportunities.

 Counselling Program

-Concordia’s Middle School Counseling Program is rooted in a comprehensive, developmental model that supports the academic, social-emotional, and spiritual growth of every student.
+Concordia’s Middle School Counseling Program is rooted in a comprehensive, developmental model that supports the academic and social-emotional growth of every student.
 Our counselors serve as student advocates who work in partnership with families, teachers, and administrators to promote student well-being and success in a globally minded school community.
 Each middle school student has access to a counselor who provides individual support and facilitates group counseling that address critical areas such as emotional regulation, conflict resolution, cultural adjustment, peer relationships, and decision-making.
 Counselors also play a key role in school-wide initiatives that foster a safe, inclusive, and respectful learning environment.
 Students may be referred to the counseling program through self-referral, parent referral, teacher referral, or peer referral.

 When needed, counselors may recommend external resources or licensed mental health professionals to ensure students receive the appropriate level of support.